cleecoloma/canx-data-structures-and-algorithms/array-insert-shift/README.md

 # Challenge Title
 ## Insert and shift array in middle at index
-> This coding challenge is to create a function called reverseArray which takes an array as an argument.
+> This coding challenge is to create a function called insertShiftArray which takes an array and a value as arguments.
 This function cannot use built-in methods.
-This function will return an array with elements in reversed order.
+This function will return an array with the new value added at the middle index.

 ### Whiteboard Process
 ![Insert and shift array in middle at index](../images/array-reverse.png)